decoderror/GRP_36_Project/TASK_1/src/README.md

 ---

 ## Notes

-- All code and documentation is in English.
 - UI uses modern styles (rounded panels, gradients, overlays, live popups).
 - See source code for integration details and extensibility.
 ```